2025 Malaysia FA Cup

-The 2025 Malaysia FA Cup is the 35th edition of the Malaysia FA Cup, a knockout competition for Malaysian association football clubs.
+The 2025 Malaysia FA Cup was the 35th edition of the Malaysia FA Cup, a knockout competition for Malaysian association football clubs.
 The FA Cup is the main domestic cup competition for men's football teams in Malaysia.
 The tournament proper starting on 16 August 2025.
 The winners, if eligible, would be assured a place in the 2026–27 AFC Champions League Two group stage.

 Johor Darul Ta'zim (JDT) are the three-time defending champions, having beaten Selangor in the last final.

 Qualified teams

 The FA Cup is a knockout competition with 16 teams taking part all trying to reach the final at Bukit Jalil National Stadium on 14 December 2025.
 The competition consisted of 13 teams from the Super League and 3 teams from A1 Semi-Pro League.
 The competition were represented by foreign clubs for the first time since 2015, where Brunei-based club DPMM FC, will compete in the tournament as an invited club.

 The following teams played in the competition.
 Reserve teams were excluded.